 - You are eligible to receive letters of recommendation for job references, honor society, as well as school and community awards.

-- You are gaining valuable job experience.
-You have the opportunity to demonstrate good attendance, dependability, creativity and interpersonal skills while you work with us.
+- You are gaining valuable job experience and have an opportunity to demonstrate good attendance, dependability, creativity, and interpersonal skills while you work with us.

 - All assignments will be confirmed by the VolunTEEN coordinators via phone.